 Kenneth Smith, Ben Rupert - Region 1 (State EM)

+Welcome to Ken Smith, as his first meeting as a Region 1 representative

 Snow, snow and more snow.
+Hospitals are working with localities and VDH to exercise moving a ChemPack.
 Partnered with VCU public outreach event and working on a regional exercise at the Richmond International Airport

 John Harkness, Sara Makely, Scott Hudson - Region 2 (State EM)